irufus/gdax-java/README.md

 > GDAX primary data sources and servers run in the Amazon US East data center.
 To minimize latency for API access, we recommend making requests from servers located near the US East data center.

-> Some of the methods do not yet have tests and so may not work as expected until a later date.
-Please raise an issue in github if you want something in particular as a priority.
-I'll be looking to fully flesh this out if possible over the coming months.
+> Some of the methods do not yet have tests and so may not work as expected until someone needs to use them and finds they are broken... and then fixes them for the next person.
+Please raise an issue in the github repository if you want something updated as a priority.

 ## Examples
 --------

 To make use of this library you only need a reference to the service that you want.

-At present the classes match the interface specified in the coinbase/gdax api here: https://docs.gdax.com/#api
+At present the classes match the interface specified in the Coinbase Pro api here: [https://docs.pro.coinbase.com/#api](https://docs.pro.coinbase.com/#api)

 e.g.
 `public OrderService orderService(){
     new OrderService();
 }`

-This works better if you declare the above method as a spring object (@Component) and then plug it in to your classes using dependency injection.

-Then in your method you can carry out any of the public API operations such as `orderService().createOrder(NewSingleOrder order);` - this creates a limit order.
-Currently this is only the basic order.
+Each `Service` class requires the `CoinbaseExchange` object so that methods calling the REST endpoints can be made, using a `RestTemplate` that has the correct headers and signatures is used.

 ## API
 --------

-The Api for this application/library is as follows:
+This library is as set up as follows:
-(Note: this section is likely to change but is provided on the basis it will work well for example usage)
+(Note: this section is likely to change over time)

 - `AccountService.getAccounts()` - returns a List Accounts
 - `AccountService.getAccountHistory(String accountId)` - returns the history for a given account as a List